bryanmcnett/aabo/README.md

 ![Pre-existing AABB to AABO](images/pragmatic_post.png)

-This won't trivially reject any more objects than the original AABB, but it'll take less time because there are (usually) 3 checks instead of 4.
+This AABH won't trivially reject any more objects than the original AABB, but the AABH will take less time to reject objects, because there are (usually) 3 checks instead of 4.

 If you construct the AABH from the object's vertices instead, you can trivially reject more objects than an AABB can, too: